DandyLyons/notes/content/Library/The Bible (WEB)/56 - Titus/Titus-03.md

 to speak evil of no one, not to be contentious, to be gentle, showing all humility toward all men.

 ###### v3
-For we were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful, and hating one another.
+For we were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and [[envy]], hateful, and hating one another.

 ###### v4
 But when the kindness of God our Savior and his love toward mankind appeared,